We were standing outside Teacher’s Bar on a Saturday night.

 The same hunger entered love, too.

 We were on the couch.
 Some show was on.
 A couple was fighting on screen—about something small.
-We watched them the way you watch people passing by on the street from behind a window.
+We watched them as you watch the street from behind a window.
 I felt her hand find mine on the cushion.
 Neither of us said anything.
 But the room had an agreement in it.
 We were not the kind who would shout over something that small.
 We were not the kind who would keep score.
 The silence between us felt like proof.